luphoria/UBer/README.md

 UBer is a favelet, or a bookmarklet.
 To use it, all you have to do is:
  - host UBer.js on your own webpage (e.g. a github pages website)
  - drag this "favelet" to your Bookmarks bar: `javascript:s=document.body.appendChild(document.createElement ('script'));s.id='fs';s.language='javascript';void (s.src='//path/to/UBer.js');`
- -- Many websites using the default setting do not work.
+ - *Many websites using the default setting do not work.
 This can be resolved by visiting that website FIRST, stopping the page from fully loading, and then loading UBer.
-If the page STILL doesn't work, try it with the proxy.
+If the page STILL doesn't work, try it with the proxy.*

 ### How do I use it?
 Simply click on the favelet and it will load a menu.
 It should be fairly self-explanatory.